Architecture

 6. Process: Processor consumes event from NATS

-7. Persist: Processor saves to MongoDB
+7. Persist: Processor saves durable data to PostgreSQL and updates MongoDB live step buffers

 8. Stream: API service relays event via WebSocket